naver/jsdoc-to-mdx/README.md

 - "-l, --locales [locales...]", "locales to enable"
 - "-d, --localesDir <path>", "path to the locales document"
 - "-s, --sidebar <path>", "path to the generate sidebar-api.js for Docusaurus v2"
+- "-p, --prefix <prefix>", "path prefix of the sidebar items.
+Should end with '/', default is \"api/\""
 - "-j, --jsdoc <path>", "path to the jsdoc config"
 - "-b, --bulma", "use Bulma's classes instead of Infima"